Ultimate Provo Real Estate Investing Guide for 2026

 Population Growth

-Population growth stats are an indicator that real estate investors will analyze in greater detail.
-When they realize the community is growing, they will presume that more housing is needed.
-This involves both leased and resale real estate.
-When an area is losing people, it does not require more housing and investors will not look there.
+Population growth numbers are essential for your proposed contract assignment buyers.
+If they know the population is multiplying, they will decide that additional housing is needed.
+This involves both rental and ‘for sale' real estate.
+If a region is losing people, it does not need more housing and real estate investors will not invest there.

 Median Population Age